 (You could save yourself a phone call by reading your last super statement; it should show if you’ve got cover in your super.)

-Once you’ve figured out what income protection cover you have, if any, you can do a cost–benefit analysis of the different products on the market before deciding which is most suitable for you (and discontinuing any existing cover you don’t want).
+You can now do a cost–benefit analysis of the different products available before deciding which is most suitable for you.